 Click on the edit handle that displays at the peak of the roof plane and drag it down to produce a triangular-shaped opening in the roof.

-You may want to click on the new edge to select it and click the Make Parallel edit button, then click on the wall that the roof plane is resting on to insure the roof plane you just edited is parallel to that wall.
+You may want to click on the new edge to select it, click the Make Parallel edit button, then click on the wall that the roof plane is resting on to insure the roof plane you just edited is parallel to that wall.

 Select Tools> Reference Floors> Up One Floor to go up to the Attic level.

-Select Tools> Reference Floors> Reference Floor Display from the menu or press the F9 key on your keyboard to display the 1st floor walls and roof planes as red lines.
+Select Tools> Reference Floors> Reference Floor Display from the menu to display the 1st floor walls and roof planes as red lines.

 If your roof planes do not display as part of the Reference Display, select Tools> Layer Settings> Display Options to display the Layer Display Options dialog.